leonardomoraisbh/SeminovosAPI/readme.md

 The website seminovosbh.com.br is a local portal to search used cars.
 We need that stock of cars in our services.
 To do so, you gone crawl the website.

-Using PHP, you must provide a RESTful endpoint to search cars (according the existing filters) and another endpoint to view the details of a selected car.
+Using PHP, you must provide a RESTful endpoint to search the crawled cars (according the existing filters in the website.
+No need to be all of them, just the main ones) and another endpoint to view the details of a selected car.

 Also, you should give to us all the info about how to run and test your API.
 Tip: A documentation of your API will be very welcome.